Redbrook on Wye railway station: History

 The station was opened in 1876 as one of the four stopping places on the line, the others were Tidenham Station, Tintern Station and St. Briavels Station.
 The station complex consisted of a platform, station building, goods shed, signal box, passing loop and sidings; the signal box controlled the loop and sidings.
 The signal box was only used when needed as the sidings were only occasionally used.

 Throughout its life, the station won many awards for its flowers and decorations, its climbing roses especially.
 The staff were often in competition with Tintern Station to be the best kept station on the line.

-Nine years after the stations opening, a new company re-opened the old Tinplate Works.
+Nine years after the station's opening, a new company re-opened the old Tinplate Works.
 The Shareholders of the railway were informed that the new tinplate company would provide a reliable source of income.
 The Tinplate Works managed to produce a steady amount until it finally closed in 1961.
 The railway was completely demolished soon afterwards to make room for a restaurant.
 However, Penallt Viaduct, which led up to the station is still standing, it now carries a public footpath over the Wye.